fujifish/far/README.md

 far <command> [options]
 ```

-far requires that a `farconfig.<env>` file exists in the working directory where far is executed (except for `far init`). `env` denotes the environment of the deployment, examples of which include "dev" and "prod".
-If not specified, `env` defaults to `dev`.
+far requires that a `farconfig.<env>` file exists in the working directory where far is executed (except for `far init`). `env` denotes the environment of the deployment, examples of which include "test" and "prod".
+If not specified, `env` defaults to `test`.

 far operates in the cotext of the current working directory, so it's necessary to cd into the directory containing the farconfig file and to execute the `far` command from within the directory.